Table of Contents Show

-- How senior is the staff member you’re thinking of tipping?
+- Is the staff member you’re thinking of tipping a senior member?

-- How good has this staff member service been to you?
+- How excellent has this staff member’s service been to you?

 First, you want to consider how many people live in your building.
-This is because, in a larger building, more people are contributing to the tips which can ease some of the financial burdens on you and your family.
-If it’s a small community, you might want to reward the staff more than in your previously large building.
+If it’s a small community, you might want to reward the staff more than in your larger building.
+Because, in a larger building, more people contribute to the tips, which can ease some of the financial burdens on you.

 Next, think about how long you’ve lived there.
-If you moved into the building in October, and now it’s Christmas time, you should adjust your tipping to how long you’ve been there.
+If you moved into the building in October, now it’s Christmas, you should adjust your tipping to how long you’ve been there.
 The staff has only provided so much service to this point.
-You could also consider giving a great bottle of whiskey or something in that area if you are brand new to the building.
-On the contrary, if you’ve been in your building 20 years, you’ve probably built a relationship with your doormen, and this should be rewarded.
+You could also consider giving a great bottle of whiskey if you are brand new to the building, perhaps something from the neighborhood.
+On the contrary, if you’ve been in your building for 20 years, you’ve probably built a relationship with your door attendants and should be rewarded.

 You’ll also want to consider the seniority of the staff members you’re tipping.
-That brand new handyman who has yet to set foot in your apartment, doesn’t deserve quite as much as the super who has helped push through renovation plans.
+For example, that new handyman who has yet to set foot in your apartment doesn’t deserve much like the super who has helped push through renovation plans.

 Finally, consider each employee’s quality of service to you.
 It is ok to tip some staff slightly more than others to reward the excellent service and encourage more of it.